cheeseb1234/auto-bluray-tui/README.md

 A practical, terminal-first workflow for turning a folder of videos plus a PowerPoint menu into a Blu-ray-ready project, final ISO, and optional burned disc.

-Auto Blu-ray TUI is its own project.
-It includes and builds on the archived HD Cook Book / BD-J / GRIN tooling, with credit to the original authors, but the user-facing goal is a modern automated Blu-ray authoring dashboard.
+Auto Blu-ray TUI (terminal user interface)is its own project.
+It includes and builds on the archived HD Cook Book / BD-J / GRIN tooling, but the user-facing goal is a modern automated Blu-ray authoring dashboard.

+Instead of learning and navigating a complex program or paying for expensive other options, just use design your disc menu in powerpoint!

 ## What it does